adam3smith/web-scraping/web-structure-basics.md

 ```

 ### Looking at Webpage Structure
-You can look at how an element of a webpage is represented in the html code by looking at
+You can look at how an element of a webpage is represented in the html code by using the "Inspect" function of your browser.
+Go ahead and try this right now!

 ## Selecting Nodes: Cascading Stylesheets (CSS)